Insoles

 -

-Insoles - Shoe, Orthotic and Comfort Explained
+Insoles - Shoe Insoles, Foot Orthotics and Comfort Insoles Explained

 One of the earliest documented uses of insoles dates back to the ancient Egyptians around 1500 BCE.
 They crafted sandals with padded insoles made from plant fibres and leather to provide extra comfort and protection for their feet.
 Similarly, the ancient Greeks and Romans also utilised insoles made from various materials, including wool, felt, and leather, to improve the fit and comfort of their footwear.